 There are a number of less expensive Chinese versions floating around, most of the tube audio experts call them garbage.
 Myself; I am not so sure.
-There are also a lot of somewhat dubious claims made by the same experts about speaker cable, AC power conditioning and so on.
+There are also a lot of somewhat dubious claims made by the same experts about speaker cables, AC power conditioning, and so on.

 Then I decided that I really do not have a lot of time for that and I just wanted to try a tube amp and see if there is really that big of a difference.
 Thus, I purchased one of the Chinese designs based on the RCA 829B tube, which is kind of exotic looking:

 That is the Chinese version FU-29, there is also a Russian радиолампа ГY-29.
 The good news is that there are lots of these tubes available for not too much money.
 New Old Stock (NOS) RCA 829Bs run about $25-30 each.
 A Ulyanovsk GU-29 (NOS) runs about $10.00 (made in the USSR).
-Somewhat more rare are the 3E29 tubes, which were designed for VHF pulsed radar.
-These are dual pentode tubes which can be run ether parallel (single ended) or push pull.
+Somewhat rare are the 3E29 tubes, which were designed for VHF pulsed radar.
+These are dual pentode tubes that can be run ether parallel (single-ended) or push-pull.
 They were originally designed for VHF transmitters, but have been put into use in HF transmitters and audio amplifiers.
-The USSR versions are long life militarized versions and designed for aircraft radar; flying upside down at Mach 2 in -50 C temperatures 18,000 meters AMSL… My Russian friend tells me I am joking.
+The USSR versions are long-life militarized versions and designed for aircraft radar; flying upside down at Mach 2 in -50 C temperatures 18,000 meters AMSL… My Russian friend tells me I am joking.
 I am joking.

 There is no manual, which I find a little bit annoying.
-Also, there is a lack of a schematic diagram nor any instructions on biasing and balancing the tubes when they are replaced.
+Also, there is a lack of a schematic diagram or any instructions on biasing and balancing the tubes when they are replaced.